 Javin Catherine Hammond

-Her professional credits include Six Flags Illusion Quest (dancer/swing), the WNBA Connecticut Sun Solar Power Dance Team (member/captain), NBA-TV’s Dreaming Green—a reality television feature (dance contestant), Weird Al Yankovick's Poodle Hat Tour (back-up dancer), and Norwegian Cruise Lines Runnin’ Wild and Sea Legs Cirque (singer/dancer/ aerial) aboard the Pride of Aloha in Hawaii with Jean Ann Ryan Productions.
+Her professional credits include Six Flags Illusion Quest (dancer/swing), the WNBA Connecticut Sun Solar Power Dance Team (member/captain), NBA-TV’s Dreaming Green—a reality television feature (dance contestant), and Norwegian Cruise Lines Runnin’ Wild and Sea Legs Cirque (singer/dancer/ aerial) aboard the Pride of Aloha in Hawaii with Jean Ann Ryan Productions.
 She has served as a competition judge for American Dance Awards, On Stage America, United States Tournament of Dance, Turn It Up Dance Challenge, and Aspiring Dreams.
 She is a certified member of Dance Masters of America Regional Chapter #5, a member of the National Dance Alliance, and a Hope ambassador for Dancers Against Cancer.

-Javin is very thankful that teaching has given her the ability to travel the world!
-In 2007, she accompanied her students to Shanghai, China to perform in the Shanghai International Arts Festival.
-For three years she was a team coach for the United States Showdance Team that competed at the World Championships in Riesa, Germany.
-One of her routines brought home the International Bronze Medal in the adult group division.
+Javin feels fortunate that dance has given her the opportunity to travel the world!
+In 2007 she accompanied her students to Shanghai, China to perform in the Shanghai International Cultural Arts Festival.
+She was a three-time team coach for the United States Showdance Team that competed at the World Championships in Riesa, Germany.
 Javin also had the honor of accompanying students to Dallas, Texas in the summer of 2011 by invite-only as the choreographer for a jazz group that was 1 of 10 routines selected nationwide to compete in the FDC World Dance Championships.

 Instructor of Children's Programs, Modern, Jazz & Hip Hop